Skip to Main Content

 Getting to Niseko

-One of the convenient things about Niseko is that it is located just about 50 miles from Sapporo, the largest city in Hokkaido and one of the largest in Japan overall.
+Niseko is conveniently located just 50 miles from Sapporo, the largest city in Hokkaido and one of the largest in Japan.
 Sapporo is a fun, vibrant city that can give travelers a chance to experience Japanese culture in a way unfiltered by the general Tokyo-ness of Tokyo, and the resortiness of many mountain towns.

 Also, Sapporo is home to the New Chitose International Airport.
 Depending where you live, it may be possible to fly directly there, but for many folks, a layover in Tokyo is necessary.
 Once you’re in Sapporo, you will have a few options.